UmaSankar0808/StatementProcessingApp/README.md

 5. A copy of all the input files are kept under xyzbank/audit folder.

 ## How to add new input file format
-1. We can add JSON file format(JsonUnmarshaller.java) by implementing FileUnmarshaller.java unmarshall method and adding the JSON file extension (.json) in Switch-Case of InputFileUnmarshaller.java and SupportedFileExtensions.java
+1. We can add JSON file format(JsonUnmarshaller.java) by implementing FileUnmarshaller.java unmarshall method and adding the JSON file extension (.json) in Switch Case of InputFileUnmarshaller.java

 ## Package and run application
 ```